TungstenTransformation/MicrosoftOCR/Readme.md

     * **MicrosoftComputerVisionEndpoint**
 ![Alt text](images/Script%20Variables.png)
 * Paste in the Key and Endpoint that you copied from Microsoft Azure.
-* Classify a document by pressing F5.
+* Call Microsoft OCR by pressing F5 (Classify).
 (Pressing F4 will perform OCR without calling Microsoft.)

 ## How it works
 In KTM and KTA runtime.
 Kofax Transformation performs OCR on demand, either when Text Classification is required or when a locator needs text.